Domain of discourse: Etymology

+In 1847 Augustus De Morgan used U to indicate "everything in the universe spoken of".

-The concept universe of discourse was used for the first time by George Boole (1854) on page 42 of his Laws of Thought:
+The phrase universe of discourse was used by George Boole in Laws of Thought (1854):

 In every discourse, whether of the mind conversing with its own thoughts, or of the individual in his folley with others, there is an assumed or expressed limit within which the subjects of its operation are confined.
 The most unfettered discourse is that in which the words we use are understood in the widest possible application, and for them the limits of discourse are co-extensive with those of the universe itself.
 But more usually we confine ourselves to a less spacious field.
 Sometimes, in discoursing of men we imply (without expressing the limitation) that it is of men only under certain circumstances and conditions that we speak, as of civilized men, or of men in the vigour of life, or of men under some other condition or relation.
 Now, whatever may be the extent of the field within which all the objects of our discourse are found, that field may properly be termed the universe of discourse.
 Furthermore, this universe of discourse is in the strictest sense the ultimate subject of the discourse.

 — George Boole, The Laws of Thought.
-1854/2003. p.
-42.
+1854/2003. page 42.

 The concept, probably discovered independently by Boole in 1847, played a crucial role in his philosophy of logic especially in his principle of wholistic reference.

 Alfred North Whitehead cited Augustus De Morgan as identifying "that limited class of things which is the special subject of discourse on any particular occasion.
 Such a class was called by De Morgan, the Universe of Discourse."

 Lewis Carroll expressed the need for a universe of discourse as follows:

 It sometimes happens that, in one or both of the Terms of a Proposition, the Name consists of Adjectives only, the Substantive being understood.
 In order to express such a Proposition fully, we must supply the Name of some Class which may be regarded as a Genus of which each Term is a Species...The Genus referred to is called the Universe of Discourse...